Bear danger

 A black bear trying unsuccessfully to open a bear-resistant trash can.

 Bear danger is the risk encountered by humans and their pets or livestock when interacting with bears and the potential of an attack from bears.

 Although most bears are apex predators in their own habitat, most do not, under normal circumstances, hunt and feed on humans; most bear attacks occur when the animal is defending itself against anything it perceives as a threat to itself, its territory, or its cubs.
 For instance, female bears (sows) can become extremely aggressive if they feel their cubs are threatened.
 Any solitary bear is also likely to become agitated if surprised or cornered, especially while it is eating.
+Polar bears are considered the most dangerous of all bears to humans, and it is highly recommended to carry large caliber firearms such as a .44 Magnum or 10mm Auto, or other large caliber rifles if it is necessary to be in the vicinity of Polar bears.

 Some species are more aggressive than others; sloth bears, Asiatic black bears, and brown bears are more likely to injure people than other species, while the American black bear is comparatively timid.

 Separation is a key to conventional measures to minimize aggression and property damage by bears.
 Places such as Denali National Park in Alaska, U.S., emphasize proper techniques of food storage and garbage disposal, closures of park areas, training videos, and occasionally firearms on aggressive bears to prevent bears from claiming the lives of campers.